ionic-team/capacitor/site/docs-md/android/updating.md

   From Android Studio do `Refactor -> Migrate to AndroidX`.
 Then click on `Migrate` button and finally click on `Do Refactor`.

-  If using Cordova plugins that don't use Android X yet, you can use [jetifier](https://www.npmjs.com/package/jetifier) tool to patch them.
+  If using Cordova or Capacitor plugins that don't use Android X yet, you can use [jetifier](https://www.npmjs.com/package/jetifier) tool to patch them.

   ```bash
   npm install jetifier